 Bragg Scattering

-In this experiment, we will study the scattering of microwaves from a “crystal” made up of ball bearings embedded in styrofoam.
-We will find diffraction maxima having the same form as those encountered in Bragg scattering of X-rays from crystal lattices 1.
-Figure 1 shows a 2D version, but our “crystal” is 3D, as in Figure 2.
+In this experiment, we will do "crytallography" via the scattering of microwaves from a “crystal” made up of ball bearings embedded in styrofoam.
+We will find diffraction maxima having the same form as those encountered in Bragg scattering of X-rays from crystal lattices.
+These obey the Bragg Law $$ 2d\sin\theta =n\lambda $$ This rule resembles the expression for diffraction of a grating except that \(\theta\) is defined with respect to the crystal surface and the order is "n".

-In the case when all atoms are in a simple cubic form with lattice constant \(a\) the distance between planes is \(d=\frac{a}{\sqrt{l^{2}+m^{2}+n^{2}}}\)
+In the case when all atoms are in a simple cubic form with lattice constant \(a\) the distance between planes is $$ d=\frac{a}{\sqrt{l^{2}+m^{2}+n^{2}}} $$

-where l,m,n are integers with no common divisor, called the Miller indices.
+where l,m,n are integers with no common divisor, called the Miller indices 4.
 The different scattering planes of a crystal are labeled by their Miller indices as {lmn}.
+Figure 1 shows a 2D version, but our “crystal” is 3D, as in Figure 2.

 -

 Set up the microwave transmitter and receiver on a meter stick so that the horn antennas face each other.
 Turn on the transmitter and turn up the receiver sensitivity to about half-scale.
-The older equipment has transmitters that should be tuned to a point that gives best response at the receiver.

 -

-The transmitter/receiver system defines a low-grade optical cavity.
+The transmitter/receiver system defines a low-grade optical cavity 1.
 When you have an odd number of half-waves between the two, \(\frac{n\lambda}{2}\) with n odd, you will see intensity minima in the receiver.
 Use this to determine the wavelength, by slowly moving the receiver straight out along the meter stick, measuring the distances of the successive intensity minima.
 Take readings over a wide range of distances to minimize the error.

-Now place the transmitter and receiver on the arms of the goniometer.
-Systematically look for Bragg scattering from the “crystal” planes, seeking in particular the {100}, {110}, {111}, planes from a a simple cubic lattice.
+- Systematically look for Bragg scattering from the “crystal” planes, seeking in particular the {100}, {110}, {111}, planes from a a simple cubic lattice.
 In each case, test the Bragg formula \(2d\sin\theta =n\lambda\)

 -